eloyx3x/ESP8266/README.md

 # ESP8266
-Basic Project for test of Esp8266 board
+Basic Project for test of Esp8266 board To test Alexia IA Communication